17 Best Sales Tips for 2023 (From Top Sales Consultants)

 We asked Mark Colgan about emerging trends that he’s seeing.
 Here’s what he said:

 “Because of this, a lot of companies aren’t investing in dark social, such as private communities, WhatsApp groups, LinkedIn organic, or even things like podcasts because they can’t directly tie return on investment to that.
-But it’s clear that’s what buyers are doing.”
+But it’s clear that’s where your ideal customers are.

 “It’s important for companies to understand the buyer’s journey, and also understand that some things just can’t be tracked—but that doesn’t mean you shouldn’t spend any time or resources on those.”